Key Takeaways

 Inflation and Cost of Living

-Mortgage rates relate directly to inflation, another massive contributing factor to the affordability of housing and the status of housing markets in general.
+Mortgage rates relate directly to inflation, another massive contributing factor to the affordability of housing and the state of housing markets in general.
 Inflation has increased the cost of living for many across the U.S., including in California.
 This means fewer people can truly afford to limit housing costs to less than the recommended 30% of their monthly income.

 Population Changes and Demographics